DataInfamous/pediatric-cancer-research-gaps/README.md

 ## Limitations

 - Age filtering is based on eligibility categories, not numeric age limits — the dataset reflects pediatric-eligible trials, not pediatric-only trials
-- Approximately 75% of trials do not map cleanly to predefined pediatric oncology subtypes using keyword-based classification and are categorized as "other."
+- Approximately 75% of trials do not map cleanly to predefined pediatric oncology subtypes using keyword-based classification and are categorized as “other.”
 These trials are retained for system-level analyses but excluded from disease-level correlation analysis to avoid misclassification bias.
 Disease-level conclusions are based on a subset of trials with high-confidence classification rather than the full dataset.
 - The proportion of uncategorized trials (~75%) reflects the heterogeneity of trial descriptions in registry data and highlights the limitations of free-text condition labeling — not missing data
+- Figures 1 and 2 reflect the partial-dataset analysis and are superseded by the full-dataset result in Figure 3; they are retained to document the original signal and the methodological correction
 - Keyword-based disease mapping introduces classification bias; future analysis will use API condition tags for improved coverage
 - Stalled trials are a proxy for research activity, not a direct measure
 - Small sample size at subtype level (n = 8–10 disease categories)
 - Temporal mismatch across datasets